AdobeDocs/app-builder/src/pages/resources/spectrum-intro/lesson4.md

 aio app deploy
 ```

-The CDN is provisioned on `adobeio-static.net` and the deployed Firefly SPA will be available at `https://<namespace>.adobeio-static.net/<appname>-<appversion>/index.html`.
+The CDN is provisioned on `adobeio-static.net` and the deployed App Builder SPA will be available at `https://<namespace>.adobeio-static.net/<appname>-<appversion>/index.html`.

 ## Caching